Programmierpraktikum-MVA/BetterAlexa/README.md

 > The install command filters out the expo package and saves a few second (and cache size) of dependency installation.
 The build command makes us build the application using Turbo.

-2. Add your `DATABASE_URL` environment variable.
+1. Add your environment variables (you can paste the .env file to vercel).

-3. Done!
+2. Done!
 Your app should successfully deploy.
-Assign your domain and use that instead of `localhost` for the `url` in the Expo app so that your Expo app can communicate with your backend when you are not in development. -->
+Assign your domain and use that instead of `localhost` for the `url` in the Expo app so that your Expo app can communicate with your backend when you are not in development.

 ### Expo